Courtesy of Legistorm:

 Hetrick hastens to caution against reading too much into the ranking, which is determined by a formula Legistorm applies to the publicly information on each staff hire.

 “LegiStorm’s education-analysis tool compares only publicly available formal education records and may be skewed by a number of factors, including the proportion of entry-level versus senior-level staff, geographic distribution of high-ranked schools, and whether staffers choose to make their up-to-date education information publicly available,” Hetrick reported.

 It happens to a lot of folks who work on the Hill because things change in Congress every two years.
 But Bret Bernhardt, HillFaith’s Master of All Hill Employment Arts, has some proven tips on “Keeping Calm In The Post-Election Storm” on Capitol Hill.

 LOOKING FOR A HILL JOB?

-Check out this five-part HillFaith series by Bret Bernhardt, former chief of staff for Senators Don Nickle (R-Okla.) and Jim DeMint (R-S.C.).
-Bernhardt has a wealth of experience, insider insight, how-tos and obscure terms (know what a “golden reference” is on the Hill?), plus lots of helpful links.
+Then check out Bret’s five-part HillFaith series on effective strategies for finding that next great position.
+Bernhardt has a wealth of experience, insider insight, how-tos and obscure terms (for example, do you know what a “golden reference” is on the Hill?), plus lots of helpful links.